luisarizmendi/edge-demos/demos/rhde-aap/docs/lab-deployment.md

   >**Note**
   >
-  > The deployment will take long, expect something like 45-60 minutes depending on VM resources and network connectivity
+  > The deployment will take long, expect something like 60-70 minutes depending on the number of configured users, VM/device resources and network connectivity

 ### If you want to use the optional Terraform script